abdojulari/transcript-editor/README.md

 Replace `my-project` with your project id and `transcripts_seeds.csv` if you are using a different file.
 You can run this command any number of times after editing the manifest file or with new manifest files.
 The script will check if the transcript already exists using the `uid` column value.

-### Making Collections/Groups
+## Making Collections/Groups

 Sometimes you may want to group your audio in different ways for the user.
-If you are using Pop Up Archive, this step is required since Pop Up requires all your audio files to belong to a *collection*.
 You can create collections similar to how you create transcripts--with a manifest file.

-In your project folder, you should find an empty .csv file: [project/my-project/data/collections_seeds.csv](project/sample-project/data/collections_seeds.csv).
+In your project folder, you should find an empty .csv file:
+`project/my-project/data/collections_seeds.csv`.
 It contains almost the same columns as the transcript manifest file.
-If you are using Pop Up Archive, you must fill out the last two columns (*vendor*, *vendor_identifier*) as *pop_up_archive* and the Pop Up Archive collection id respectively.
-The collection id can be found by clicking on a collection in your Pop Up Archive dashboard and look at the URL (e.g. https://www.popuparchive.com/collections/1234), in which case the collection id is *1234*

 Once you fill out the manifest file, you can load them into the app with this command: